masa-finance/docs/docs/masa-oracle/README.md

 Stay tuned to the Masa Oracle repository for updates and additional details on effectively using the protocol.
 For Docker users, update your node by pulling the latest changes from the Git repository, then rebuild and restart your Docker containers.

+## Masa Node CLI

+For more detailed documentation, please refer to the [CLI.md](./CLI.md) file.

+## Masa Node Twitter Sentiment Analysis

+For more detailed documentation, please refer to the [LLM.md](./LLM.md) file.